geospace-code/georinex/README.md

 -   Read RINEX3 or RINEX 2 Obs or Nav file: `python ReadRinex.py myrinex.XXx`
 -   Read NetCDF converted RINEX data: `python ReadRinex.py myrinex.nc`

+It's suggested to save the GNSS data to NetCDF4 (a subset of HDF5) with the `-o`option, as NetCDF4 is also human-readable, yet say 1000x faster to load than RINEX.

 You can also of course use the package as a python imported module as in the following examples.
 Each example assumes you have first done: